Editor’s Note: Updated January 2021

 Have you ever wondered how much a nurse practitioner is worth?
 How much revenue do they generate every year, and how does this compare with their salary?
 The purpose of this post is to discuss the monetary value of nurse practitioners and what it means for hospitals and clinics who hire them.

 Because most nurse practitioners specialize and practice in primary care, we’ll focus on this specialty.
 Today, about 75 percent of nurse practitioners practice in primary care, compared with about 33 percent of physicians.
-The most recent compensation survey conducted by the American Association of Nurse Practitioners (AANP) found that the average total income for a primary care nurse practitioner was around $108,000.
-In contrast, the average primary care physician earns $160,000, which is 48 percent more.
+The 2015 compensation survey conducted by the American Association of Nurse Practitioners (AANP) found that the average total income for a primary care nurse practitioner was around $119,000.
+In contrast, the average primary care physician earns $173,000, which is 45 percent more.

 Let’s Figure It Out

-To calculate the amount of revenue a primary care nurse practitioner can generate, I used the formula provided by Dr. Carolyn Buppert in Chapter 10 of her textbook, Nurse Practitioner’s Business Practice and Legal Guide, Fifth Edition:
+To calculate the amount of revenue a primary care nurse practitioner can generate, I used updated 2019-2020 data combined with the basic formula provided by Dr. Carolyn Buppert in Chapter 10 of her textbook, Nurse Practitioner’s Business Practice and Legal Guide, Fifth Edition:

-According to Dr. Buppert, primary care nurse practitioners see an average of 24 patients per day and are reimbursed an average of $70 per patient.
+According to Dr. Buppert, the formula looks like: # of patients seen per day multiplied by the amount earned on average per patient.
+Using this formula, primary care nurse practitioners see an average of 24 patients per day and are reimbursed an average of $70 per patient.
 In this scenario using Dr. Buppert’s formula, the nurse practitioner brings in $1,680 per day.
 Assuming a 90 percent collection rate and six weeks of time off, the primary care nurse practitioner brings in $347,760 per year.

 To calculate the nurse practitioner’s deserved salary, Dr. Buppert deducts the following amounts from nurse practitioner–generated revenue: